-The following essay topic analysis examines London Business School MBA (LBS) MBA admissions essays for the 2018-2019 admissions season.
-You can also review essay topic analyses for all other the leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.
+The following essay topic analysis examines London Business School MBA (LBS) MBA admissions essays for the 2019-2020 admissions season.
+You can also review essay topic analyses for other leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.

 Let’s take a closer look at each of this year’s LBS MBA essays:

 What are your post-MBA goals and how will your prior experience and the London Business School programme contribute towards these?
 (500 words)

 This is a fairly standard career goals/why MBA essay, asking applicants to specify their post-MBA plans and to discuss the ways their work experience to date prepared them, as well as the ways they see an MBA from LBS fitting into this picture.
 Given the amount of ground that needs to be covered in this response, highlighting one or two major accomplishments should be appropriate, but it will be important to be prudent with the details.
 As this is the only required essay for LBS, it will be crucial to include some sense of impact, possibly as part of a discussion of how one’s work to date has prepared him or her for elements of the target post-MBA position.